Max Ritvo Poetry Prize

 - Simultaneous submissions are acceptable, but poets must notify Milkweed Editions immediately by withdrawing their manuscript via Submittable if it is accepted for publication elsewhere.

 - Submissions will be reviewed anonymously; the winner will be chosen from finalists selected by named first readers.
 Manuscript formatting: No identifying information may appear on the pages of the manuscript.
-If the author's name appears within the body of the text, please omit it, black it out, or use a pseudonym (this may be changed if the manuscript is selected for publication).
+If the author's name appears within the body of the text or within the acknowledgments, please omit it, black it out, or use a pseudonym (this may be changed if the manuscript is selected for publication).
 Please include a title page (with the author's name omitted) and a table of contents.
 Pages must be numbered.
 Please do not include an acknowledgments page in the manuscript (you will be prompted to submit this information separately via Submittable).
 No manuscript revisions can be considered during the course of the contest, but the winning poet will have an opportunity to make revisions prior to publication.

 - We aim to ensure an ethical contest with a transparent process.
 Poets should refrain from entering the contest if their relationship to the judge constitutes a conflict of interest; poets may not have studied with the judge in full-time accredited courses within the last three years.
 Submissions will not be accepted from employees of the Alan B. Slifka Foundation or Milkweed Editions, their families, or relations.